Waterfowl Standby Opportunities

 How to Apply: Applicants can apply online at GoOutdoorsFlorida.com (sign on and choose “Apply for Limited Entry/Quota Permit”) or by completing an Application Worksheet and presenting it to any license agent or tax collector's office.
 Each applicant may make up to 10 choices on an application in Phase I, and one choice on an application in Phase II Leftovers.

-Application and Issuance: Applicants may submit one application and receive up to one standby opportunity in Phase I. Standby opportunities are issued by random drawing during Phase I. Each hunter may be randomly drawn for one standby opportunity during each of four waterfowl application periods.
-It's possible applicants could be awarded as many opportunities as they apply for in Phase I. However, applicants may not be awarded more than one standby opportunity per day.
-During phase II Leftover, standby opportunities are issued on a first-come, first-served basis.
+Application and Issuance: Applicants may submit one application in Phase I. Standby opportunities are issued by random drawing during Phase I. It's possible applicants could be awarded as many opportunities as they apply for in Phase I. However, applicants may not be awarded more than one standby opportunity per day.
+During Phase II Leftovers, standby opportunities are issued on a first-come, first-served basis.
+Note: All standby opportunity drawing results will be posted at MyFWC.com/STA, and will not be on an applicants GoOutdoorsFlorida.com customer account.

 Drawing Results: Drawing results are typically posted within three business days after the application period ends.